 2021-2022 students may submit a waiver application between June 1 and July 31.

 About the annual waiver process

-Automatic SHP enrollment: Each year, full-time academic-year students are enrolled in Cornell's Student Health Plan (SHP) as part of university policy requiring all students to have quality health insurance.
-(Some students may be eligible for SHP+).
+Automatic SHP enrollment: Each year, students enrolled in a full-time Cornell program are automatically enrolled in Cornell's Student Health Plan (SHP) as part of university policy requiring all students to have quality health insurance.
+(Exception: Some students may be eligible for SHP+).

 Waiving SHP: Eligible students who have alternate health insurance that meets Cornell's requirements may apply to waive their SHP enrollment.
 Students who retain their own insurance must submit a waiver application annually.

 Confirm that your health insurance meets Cornell's requirements (non-New York state-based HMOs not accepted)

 Understand that waiver applications are not accepted from:

 • International students, who are required to maintain their SHP enrollment (with some exceptions)

 • Fully funded graduate students, who have SHP provided as a benefit of their program

 • Student Health Plan Plus (SHP+) enrollees, who do not need to waive SHP